thienleminh1982/myblog/README.md

 The following **additional** features are implemented:

+- [x] Basic validation for required fields (e.g: blog title)
+- [x] Display timestamp for each blog entry or comment (last updated field)
 - [ ] Pagination
-- [ ] Login page, user authetication.
+- [ ] Login page, user authentication.

+To be fixed:
+- [ ] Navigation bar: when item selected, it must be highlighted.
+- [ ] Navigation bar: add dropdown in navbar to group the Article related items: "List articles", "New article"

 ## Video Walkthrough